c0gnize/c0gnize/README.md

 Hi 👋 My name is Aleksandr Grigorev
 ===================================

-Senior Full-stack Engineer
+Senior Frontend Engineer
 --------------------------

-Full-stack Engineer with 7+ years of experience building complex web applications using different stacks.
-Also, I have a solid background (5+) in developing native desktop applications in C++
+Engineer with 7+ years of experience building complex web applications using different stacks.
+Also, I have a solid background (5+ years) in developing native desktop applications in C++

 ### Skills